 (I could not come up with any clever “switcher” eponym for this one) Graduating from college is both an exciting, and scary event; it marks an introduction to the “adult world.”
 Recent graduates should first determine what an entry-level salary looks like in their respective fields, industries, and geographic locations.

 What is most important to you in your first career experience?
 Of course we all want to graduate college and be offered our dream jobs paying six figures.
 However, this is not the reality for most people.
 What are you good at?
 What do you enjoy doing?
 Are you seeking upward mobility?
 Is organization size important to you?
 There are dozens of questions which pertain, but ultimately it comes down to what is most important to you personally.

 How can you aggregate the answers to all these questions?
 A good place to start would be personal connections.
 Find those who work in industry / field / similar roles / the new geographic area — pick their brains on their first-hand experiences.

 If you are looking for a broader scope from someone who covers the whole market, whether that be from a geographic, industry, field, or role perspective, recruiters are often a strong source.
 As specialists, recruiters examine the market from a higher-level vantage point, speaking daily with people from various companies and seniority levels.

-Blog by: Kasey Mortimer, Placement Director, Engineering and Operations Division
+By: Kasey Mortimer, past Placement Director, Engineering and Operations Division – October 2017 – November 2018